aoldoni/tetre/README.md

     `rm -rf *`
     `git clone https://github.com/aoldoni/comp9596-stanford-corenlp-full .`

-This is needed as this modified version implements the custom relations and entity types described in the thesis PDF.
+This is needed as this modified version implements the custom relations and entity types described in the [thesis PDF](https://raw.githubusercontent.com/aoldoni/comp9596-master-thesis/master/thesis.pdf).

 7. Return to root directory:
     `cd ../../../../../`

 8. Install `ant` (e.g.: using `brew` or `apt-get`).
-Re-compile stanford's binaries:
+Then re-compile stanford's binaries:
     `./bin/tetre compile`

 9. The file `external/bin/stanford/corenlp/stanford-corenlp-compiled.jar` should now exist.